 The Children’s Book Project began in 1992 with a book drive at Rooftop Elementary School in San Francisco.
 Parents were asked to donate their children’s outgrown books.
 Over 1,400 books were collected and given to facilities that needed them.
 By that year’s end, the Children’s Book Project (originally known as Second Reading) was a demonstrated success — 3,000 books had been collected and distributed.
-We currently give away about 100,000 carefully selected, free children’s books every year.
+We currently give away over 100,000 carefully selected, free children’s books every year.

 Who is on your staff?

-The Children’s Book Project is run by part time staff members and an active Board of Directors.
+The Children’s Book Project is run by part-time staff members and an active Board of Directors.
 We rely on dedicated volunteers to count and sort books, organize book drives, and perform other crucial tasks.

 How do you obtain funding?

-We are grateful for the support of private foundations, charitable trusts, the corporate sector, and our many individual donors.
+We are grateful for the generous support of private foundations, charitable trusts, the corporate sector, and our many individual donors.